 IMPORTANT: Please read carefully

 All river activities have unknown potential dangers.
-Please make note of these simple rules to protect you and your family and to enjoy a perfect day on the beautiful Deerfield River
+Please make note of these simple rules to protect you and your family and to enjoy a perfect day of tubing or rafting on the beautiful Deerfield River

 Education regarding the "rules of safe river tubing" is an important part of what the crew at The Great Outdoors does.
 Safety Briefing begins when you first arrive and lasts through the shuttle ride up the river to the put in!!